dekaghub/Deka-Portfolio/README.md

 ### Student Programmer, Office of Admissions, BGSU (2017 - 2020)

-* Primarily coordinated with management on email campaigns and building subsets & reports of student populations for customized messaging
+* Worked with Communications Management on email campaigns and building reports of student populations for customized messaging
 * Used PHP, Mustache templating, SQL queries, Technolutions Slate (CRM), UAS (in house) for work

 ### DareMighty Hackathon, Chicago, October 2019

 * Recruited team and facilitated meetings & practice projects
-* For consistent workflow, I implemented team wide use of GitHub Desktop for project tracking and VSCode as the code editor
+* I implemented team wide use of GitHub Desktop for project tracking and VSCode as the code editor
 * Developed a voice assistant for Ulta Beauty using Google's Dialogflow since both Google and Ulta Beauty were sponsors of the event
 * Pitched final presentation to the judges